Teams – does a team entry mean that three people do all of the legs of the triathlon each, or does it mean that the team members all do one leg each?

-Yes you can.
-If you are not a Triathlon Australia Annual member, then during the registration process it will be determined whether you are a Triathlon Australia Annual member, and will add a One Day Membership to your entry fee.
-If you are entering as a TEAM, all three members need to be Triathlon Australia Annual members, otherwise a One Day Membership will be added to the entry fee.
-Similarly, if no team member is a Triathlon Australia Annual Member, only one day membership is added to the team.
+Yes you can!
+If you are not a Triathlon Australia Annual member, then during the registration process it will be determined whether you are a Triathlon Australia Annual member, and will add a One Day License (ODL) to your entry fee.
+Your ODL is a means by which participants who are not Triathlon Australia annual members (Standard or Premium) contribute to the costs of running the sport of Triathlon.
+It also ensures you are covered by an appropriate level of insurance while you are racing.
+If you are entering as a TEAM, all three members need to be Triathlon Australia Annual members, otherwise a One Day Licence will be added to the entry fee.
+Similarly, if no team member is a Triathlon Australia Annual Member, only one ODL is added to the team.

 How do I avoid paying the One Day License Fee?

 The One Day License fee is payable by anyone racing who does not hold a Standard or Premium AusTriathlon Membership in the financial year that the event falls.
 Those who have purchased a Standard or Premium membership do not have to purchase any One Day License.
 If you are racing often during the season or are seeking insurance when training in case of an accident you could consider joining AusTriathlon, NSW Triathlon and a local affiliated via this website: https://austriathlon.org.au